vmware/weathervane/doc/userDocs/usersGuide.md

 the performance results vs Weathervane 2.0 baselines.
 It is advised not to directly compare results for the two verions of the benchmark.
-These changes include the use of [pod-affinity](#pod-affinity), enhanced workload driver inter-node commuication, improvements to data loading, and a number of other smaller updates and fixes.
+These changes include the use of [pod-affinity](#pod-affinity), enhanced workload driver inter-node communication, improvements to data loading, and a number of other smaller updates and fixes.

 ## Quickstart Guide<a name="quickstart-guide"></a>